 On the other hand, parents may agree to continue paying child support until the child graduates from college or trade school or reaches a certain age.
 Additionally, when it comes to children with special needs, the parents may agree to continue providing child support well into adulthood or perhaps for the rest of the child’s life, depending on the severity of the physical or mental disability.

-If you are interested in modifying or terminating child support in Chicago, contact the Law Offices of Jonathan Merel, P.C. today at (312) 487-2795 for a free phone consultation.
+If you are interested in modifying or terminating child support in Chicago, contact the Law Offices of Jonathan Merel, P.C. today at (312) 487-2795 for a phone consultation.
 Do not hesitate to obtain award-winning and experienced legal representation!